-OK, but that still doesn't make sense.
-The whole of creation isn't worth five minutes of pain suffered by the creator.
-Why would He choose to go there?
+But wait.
+The whole of creation isn't worth five minutes of pain suffered by the Creator.
+Why go there?

-We're not going to figure that one out (in this life anyway).
+We're not going to figure this one out (not in this life anyway).
 All that's left is to celebrate it.
-Lots of God's priorities are beyond understanding, and accepting that often means accepting things we'd rather argue with.
+Many of God's priorities are beyond understanding.
+Accepting that often means accepting things we'd rather argue with.

 But not this priority.
-In the biggest choice of all, we catch the ultimate lucky break.
+Because God gives priority to our eternal destiny, we catch the ultimate break.

-Remember that the next time you feel like questioning something unpleasant.
+Remember that the next time you feel like complaining.
 His love is a wonder.